 - A GPS tracker (to be returned)

 Every competitor will be required to carry (or wear) the following items for the duration of the race.
-Random kit inspections may be carried out during the event and at the finish.
+Registration includes a kit check, and random kit inspections may be carried out at the finish.
 Competitors found not carrying the full mandatory kit may be disqualified.
 This is for your safety and we will not compromise on this list –

 - Map (issued at registration)